 Dr. Marion Mass is a pediatric hospitalist practicing in Sellersville, Pennsylvania at Grandview Hospital.
 Dr. Mass received her bachelor’s degree in biology from Pennsylvania State University and her M.D. from Duke University in North Carolina.
 She completed an internship at Northwestern University Children’s Memorial Hospital in Chicago, IL.

-Dr. Mass has been a member of the Pennsylvania Medical society and is a member of the American Health Board of Pediatrics.
+Dr. Mass has been a member of the Pennsylvania Medical Society and is a member of the American Health Board of Pediatrics.
 Dr. Mass has received several scholarships including full rides to both Duke and Cornell Universities.

 When did you first decide to become a doctor?
 Why?

 I first decided to become a doctor when I was in fifth grade.
-At first I had wanted to be a lawyer, but quickly got turned off to that idea after witnessing a lawyer defend a guilty criminal on television.
+At first, I had wanted to be a lawyer, but quickly got turned off to that idea after witnessing a lawyer defend a guilty criminal on television.
 I had always had a passion for science as a kid.
 Going to school was something I found enjoyable and I knew that it was something I wanted to continue.
-I also like decision making and knew that I had the attitude of a doctor.
+I also like decision-making and knew that I had the attitude of a doctor.
 I loved bonding with and taking care of patients and I wanted to treat people that needed help.

 How did you choose the medical school that you attended?

 I found the campus at Duke to be stunning, and I loved the story behind the formation of the school.
-Of course the full ride helped too!
+Of course, the full ride helped too!

 What surprised you most about your studies in medical school?

-Coming from Penn State to a great school like Duke, I was worried that everyone would be way too intellectual for me to relate to them.
+Duke, I was worried that everyone would be way too intellectual for me to relate to them.
 I had pictured everyone there to be absolutely brilliant, but upon arrival, I found that not to be entirely true.
 Also, I learned that true hard work really applies to medical school.
 It isn’t like high school where certain students can get by without studying, or doing their homework; you really have to work extremely hard to be successful.

 If you had to do it all over again, would you still become a pediatric hospitalist?